jonashackt/mac-to-linux/README.md

 }
 ```

+Look out for every `insmod` usage like `part_gpt`, `part_msdos`, `efi_gop` etc.

-Search for the first `menuentry 'Manjaro Linux'` entry.
+Also search for the first `menuentry 'Manjaro Linux'` entry.
 Copy the whole menuentry into an editor (incl. `insmod gzio`, `insmod luks` etc).
 They all will need to be included in the core image, otherwise the system won't be able to decrypt your LUKS partition and thus render stuck in the GRUB boot.

 Now we need to create a tarball `memdisk.tar` containing our keymap: